brndnmtthws/brndn-io/content/posts/if-you-care-about-privacy/index.md

 In some cases your data is anonymized, but unfortunately anonymized data can always be de-anonymized once you have enough of it, or have a way to correlate anonymized data with personally identifiable information.
 For example, if you know someone's home address and you notice some purchase patterns (from, say, credit card data) where all items are shipped to that address, it's relatively easy to guess out _who_ the credit card data belongs to.

-This isn't theoretical—researchers have repeatedly demonstrated that supposedly "anonymized" datasets can be de-anonymized with shocking accuracy.
 A landmark 2019 study showed that 99.98% of Americans could be correctly identified in any dataset using just 15 demographic attributes[^2].

 A simple suggestion: prefer products you pay for.
 Companies you're paying are less likely to be violating your privacy in obscure ways (although sometimes they do it anyway, for example ISPs who like to sell your browsing behavior).